rantap/weather-radar/README.md

 Using your OpenWeatherMap API key:

-Add the following content to the .env file:
+Set your API key in the .env file located in the root of the project directory:

 `REACT_APP_API_KEY = 'your_api_key'`